Ford-Cosworth Indy V8 engine: XB / XD / XF / XFE

 In 2007, the Ford name was removed from the engine pieces as the manufacturer elected not to continue sponsorship of the series.
 Several other engine changes were made, notably the removal of the calibrated "pop-off valve" designed to limit turbo boost pressure, replaced by engine electronics.
 The rated life of the engine was 1400 mi between rebuilds.
 Engines were sent by the race teams to Cosworth for the rebuild.
 In 2007, Champ Car switched to the new Panoz DP01 chassis, which was said to provide better ducting of airflow into the engine.
 The Champ Car World Series merged into the IndyCar Series prior to the 2008 season, and Cosworth does not currently provide engines to any American open-wheel racing series.

 In mid-2003, Cosworth provided the 3.5 L V8 XG badged as a Chevrolet Gen 4 engine to IRL IndyCar Series teams after the proprietary Ilmor-built Chevrolet Gen 3 engine proved inadequate against rival Hondas and Toyotas during the 2003 season.
 While many teams left Chevrolet after the 2003 season, those that stayed saw a significant improvement in performance with the new "Chevworth" engine compared to their previous units.
 The XG finished second in its first race at Michigan on July 27, 2003.
 Sam Hornish, Jr. went on to win 3 races that season with the new XG.
 The XG was reduced in size to 3 L for the 2004 season and it won one race in 2005 during Chevrolet's final season in IRL.

+NME XB

+The NME XB V8 is a four-stroke, naturally-aspirated, V8 racing engine, designed, developed, and built by British manufacturer Nicholson McLaren, for a variety of different applications and motor racing events, including sports car racing, open-wheel racing, hillclimb events and time trial events.
+It has been manufactured since 2003, and is based on the Ford-Cosworth XB Champ Car engine, albeit slightly enlarged, and minus the turbocharger.
+It was the sole engine used in the short-lived Grand Prix Masters series, and has also been used in various LMP2 cars.